adamsochorec/mapy/README.md

 ## What?

 A personal mapping project that integrates Strava-recorded routes with custom open-source maps.
-The project allows for better segmentation of trips, marking of significant waypoints, and improved visualization.
+The project allows for better segmentation of trips, marking of significant waypoints, and improved visualisation.
 Each route includes links to original Strava posts for further insights.

 ## How?